cryptnox/cryptnox-cli/README.md

 ## License

-- This library is available under GPLv3.
+cryptnox-sdk-py is dual-licensed:
+- GPLv3 for open-source GPL projects
-- For commercial licensing options, contact: info@cryptnox.com
+- Commercial license for proprietary or non-GPL usage, contact: info@cryptnox.com